 The ‘ugly part’ of the year

-The second major negative experience was when I found out that one of my best selling plugins was copied without my permission.
+I found out that one of my best selling plugins was copied without my permission.
 The original plugin is called Newsomatic, while the copycat plugin is called ‘NewsBuilder’.
 I created a post to cover this issue, you can check it here.

 However, in hindsight, I had a great experience selling on CodeCanyon, because of the stellar people that are generally buying from me (with many of which I also became good friends and are exchanging regular emails since then).